-Yes – we know that during furlough leave, “employees still have the same rights at work” which includes the accrual of holidays – Working Time Regulation Holiday and contractual holiday.
+Yes – we know that during furlough leave, (and flexi furlough) “employees still have the same rights at work” which includes the accrual of holidays – Working Time Regulation Holiday and contractual holiday.
 If employers do want to want vary holiday, it cannot go below basic Working Time Regulation leave.

 Can employees take holiday whilst on furlough leave?

 Yes – provided employees follow usual holiday request rules they are able to take holiday during furlough leave.
 Although silent, we suggest this would be the same for flexible furlough.

 Can employers require employees to take holiday during furlough?

 According to ACAS, yes employers can require employees to take holiday during furlough leave - https://www.acas.org.uk/coronavirus/using-holiday.
 Provided the employer gives twice the notice for the holiday it wants the employee to take, employees would need to take holiday when designated.

 There could be good business reasons for wanting employees to take holiday during furlough; for example, using it up before employees come back ready to work or reducing the amount of accrued holiday pay if other decisions have to be made about ongoing employment.
 However, a word of caution, it might be prudent not to designate holiday during the first 3 weeks of furlough (the minimum furlough period) and also, it might not be wise for employers to simply “run-down” an employee’s accrued holiday entitlement when those furloughed (or any other worker for that matter) cannot enjoy their holiday as it was intended.
 If employers did want employees to take holiday during furlough, perhaps one way would be for employers to designate the holiday accrued during furlough leave be taken during furlough leave.